Counselling is a confidential talking and listening process that helps you explore your problems and feelings in a safe space.

 - 9 am and 4 pm on Friday.

 Please note if your sessions are after 5pm you will need to use the intercom on the ground floor to let your counsellor know you are here.

 If you are based at Langford

-Sessions are available on Mondays or by telephone.
-If you are offered a telephone session you may be able to use the counselling room on the Langford Campus if you do not have a suitable private space of your own.
+You can also receive counselling sessions by telephone.
+If you are offered a telephone session you may be able to use the counselling room at Langford if you do not have a suitable private space of your own.

 If you have restricted mobility, please contact us and we will arrange a suitable space to meet you.
 Our toilets are gender neutral.